Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: GW luminosity distance in modified gravity

 Interpreting the difference from one of the resulting ratio $\dgw(z)/\dem(z)$ as an effect of modified GW propagation, we get a measurement of $\delta(0)$~\cite{Belgacem:2018lbp}, \be \delta(0)=-7.8^{+9.7}_{-18.4}\, , \ee which is of course consistent with the GR prediction $\delta(z)=0$.
 Setting for illustration $n=1.91$ (which is the value predicted by the RT model in the same limit in which $\Xi_0=1.80$, see sect.~\ref{sect:RT} below) and using $\delta(0)=n(1-\Xi_0)$, this can be translated into $\Xi_0=5.1^{+9.1}_{-5.1}$, and therefore into an upper bound \be \Xi_0<14.2\, , \ee at 68.3\% c.l.
 This is not a stringent bound, as a consequence of the fact that GW170817 is at very small redshift, and the effect of modified GW propagation vanishes as $z\ra 0$.
 Similar limits on modified GW propagation from GW170817 have also been later found in \cite{Lagos:2019kds}.
 The authors use a parametrization of modified GW propagation of the form $\alpha_M(z)=c_M\ode(z)/\ode(0)$ (where $\alpha_M(z)=-2\delta(z)$ in our notation), which is often used in the context of Horndeski theories.\footnote{In should be observed that this parametrization is just a simple ansatz, which was first introduced in \cite{Bellini:2014fua} to study the scalar sector of Horndeski theories (and, in Horndeski theories, the same function turns out to enter also in the modification of the tensor sector, in the form of a running Planck mass).
 However, as shown in \cite{Belgacem:2019pkk}, even for Horndeski theories the effect of modified GW propagation is actually very well reproduced by the parametrization (\ref{eq:fit}).} The result found in ref.~\cite{Lagos:2019kds}, combining the GW luminosity distance with the redshift of the galaxy and using a {\em Planck} prior on $H_0$, is $c_M=-9^{+21}_{-28}$, corresponding to a constraint somewhat broader, but comparable to \eq{limitdelta0}.
-Another application has been developed in \cite{Pardo:2018ipy}, which studied the implication of GW170817 on a parametrization of modified GW propagation inspired by the idea that GWs could leak into extra dimensions.\footnote{It should also be observed that the electromagnetic luminosity distance inferred from the redshift through a cosmological model is also in principle affected by the propagation of the electromagnetic signal through an inhomogeneous Universe, and this is a potential source of confusion with the effect from modified GW propagation.
-However, detailed computations of Doppler, lensing and ISW effects \cite{Bertacca:2017vod} show that this induces a relative error $\Delta d_L/d_L$ on the luminosity distance at a level below $1\%$ for all redshifts $z<5$ (see also Fig.~12 of \cite{Maggiore:2019uih}).
-Larger effects have been obtained in~\cite{Kalomenopoulos:2020klp} considering extreme cases of inhomogeneities, such as an empty or half-empty Universe, and a simplified model of weak lensing (that simply assumes $\Delta d_L/d_L\simeq 0.05z$~\cite{Sathyaprakash:2009xt}), which is superseded by the actual computation in \cite{Bertacca:2017vod}.}
+Another application has been developed in \cite{Pardo:2018ipy}, which studied the implication of GW170817 on a parametrization of modified GW propagation inspired by the idea that GWs could leak into extra dimensions.\footnote{It should also be observed that the propagation of electromagnetic and gravitational waves is affected, in the same way, by the presence of inhomogeneities in the Universe.
+The GW luminosity distance obtained from standard sirens automatically includes this effect.
+If the electromagnetic luminosity distance is inferred from the redshift of the source, assuming propagation through a homogeneous FRW Universe without correcting for the effect of inhomogeneities along the actual propagation, this would introduce a bias, partially degenerate with modified GW propagation.
+On linear scales, detailed computations of Doppler, lensing and ISW effects \cite{Bertacca:2017vod} show that inhomogeneities induces a relative error $\Delta d_L/d_L$ on the luminosity distance at a level below $1\%$ for all redshifts $z<5$ (see also Fig.~12 of \cite{Maggiore:2019uih}).
+See~\cite{Kalomenopoulos:2020klp} for a modeling, at an effective level, of the effect of non-linear scales.}